 Even though we’re both working, I honestly thought we’d lose our house.
 Your support right now is beyond incredible.

 Talk to us

 If you’re struggling to manage your money, MoneyHelper is a free online service which offers support around a range of issues including benefits, budgeting, and debt.
 If recent hikes in the cost of living mean you’re struggling to manage your bills, there’s a handy bill prioritising tool which might help you.
 If you’re worried your debts might be out of control, Step Change can help you get your finances back on track.

 If you’re a journalist, or former journalist and need financial help, you can apply for support quickly and easily using the online application form, or you can download it if you’d prefer.
 You’ll find more information around eligibility and what you’ll need to provide here, but if you need help during the application process you can contact a member of the team for confidential advice.

 When it comes to how much cash support you could receive, we try not to be prescriptive, but always listen carefully to your circumstances and do our very best to provide the help you need.

 To be eligible for financial help from the charity you must be a journalist or former journalist in the UK, or work for a UK organisation overseas.
 Journalism should have been your main source of income for at least 2 continuous years out of the last 5 years or for 7 years in total (if not current) If you meet this criteria please access the form below.
 If you have been in work for less than 2 years you may qualify the First Job Fund.

 Please read our Privacy Statement before applying for financial assistance

-As we’re a small charity, we’re not contactable out of office hours.
+As a small charity, we’re not contactable out of office hours.
 But if you’re in crisis and struggling to cope, please get in touch with the Samaritans which understands the pressures of working in journalism.
 Freecall: 116 123